hrbrmstr/curlconverter/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 curlconverter - Generate `httr` functions or parameters for use with `httr` from `cURL` commands.

+Based on the [`curlconverter`](https://github.com/NickCarneiro/curlconverter) Node module by Nick Carneiro

 The following functions are implemented:

 -   `straighten`: generate the data/function